otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/lecture-notes/02-introduction-to-unity-scripting-user-inputs.md

 }
 ```

+The first line of this method captures any player input that is changing along the **horizontal** axis, or the **left and right** input buttons.
+You can go into the settings of this game and define the buttons that consistute the horizontal axis, but for now we'll just leave them as the defaults: the **right and left** arrow buttons, and also **A and D** as alternate inputs.

+The input is 0 by default - no key is pressed.
+If the **left** arrow is pressed, the input will register as **less than zero**.
+If the **right** arrow is pressed, the input will register as **greater than zero**.
+That is what the **if condition** is checking for - less than or greater than zero on the horizontal input.

 ### Scene view

 Open the **Game** scene.
 You can see all the Game Objects currently in the scene.